Written by Divinity Nutra, Updated on April 18, 2022

 In natural medicine, turmeric and ginger go hand in hand in terms of their anti-inflammatory and antioxidant activity.
 One study sought to test the anti-arthritic potential of each plant against adjuvant-induced arthritis in rats.
 While both turmeric and ginger performed well in the tests, turmeric yielded slightly better performance with a 10.2% higher disease recovery rate.

 Turmeric performs its function by decreasing the production of pro-inflammatory cytokines and initiating the antioxidant defense system.
-This benefit proves that curcumin may have beneficial effects against several different forms of arthritis and joint pain.
+This benefit proves that curcumin may have beneficial effects on several different forms of arthritis and joint pain.
 (12)

 As far as natural anti-inflammatory agents go, turmeric is among the most potent in the world.
-When compared to other nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or aspirin, curcumin consistently outperforms them for inflammation and pain relief.
+When compared to other nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or aspirin, curcumin consistently outperforms them for inflammation and muscle pain relief.
 (13, 14)

-Turmeric Dosage for Inflammation
+How to Use Turmeric for Inflammation & Swelling

-Final Thoughts on Taking Turmeric for Inflammation
+Final Thoughts on Turmeric and Muscle Inflammation